-I am affiliated with the Drexel University Institute for Healthcare Informatics – an initiative based at the iSchool at Drexel (College of Information Science and Technology), the College of Nursing and Health Professions (CNHP), the School of Public Health (SPH) and the College of Medicine (DUCoM).
+I am affiliated with the Drexel University Institute for Healthcare Informatics – an initiative based at the College of Computing and Informatics, the College of Nursing and Health Professions (CNHP), the School of Public Health (SPH) and the College of Medicine (DUCoM).
 Alumna of Spelman College and Georgia Institute of Technology (electrical engineering) as part of the Dual Degree Engineering program in the Atlanta University Center.
 Career switch to industrial engineering at the University of Wisconsin-Madison, where my passion developed in socio-technical systems and human factors and ergonomics.

-Brooklyn Technical High School Career Day
+Mastery Shoemakers High School 7th Annual Career Day